miklevin/MikeLev.in/_posts/2025-04-18-ai-prompts-xml-tags.md

 the actual slowness of "slow mode" which happens more and more as you get into the month and it tries cajoling you into a higher paid tier.

-I'm not 100% sure, but I think keeping it on Claude 3.7 Sonnet was causing that, so I'm experimenting with Auto.
+I'm not 100% sure, but I think keeping it on Claude 3.7 Sonnet was causing the super-slow slow mode, so I'm experimenting with Auto.
 My gut tells me that there's a *"going to the well one time too often"* effect happening.
 Cursor appears to be trying to serve you fast despite being in "slow mode," but if you try keeping it "locked onto"